Omarb28/serverless-image-processing/README.md

 ## :pushpin: Project Overview
 This project presents a solution for a fully automated, event-driven image processing system using AWS serverless technologies.

-It enables users to upload images (e.g., photos, product thumbnails) to an Amazon S3 bucket, which automatically triggers an AWS Lambda function to perform dynamic transformations such as resizing and watermarking.
+It enables users to upload images to an Amazon S3 bucket, which automatically triggers an AWS Lambda function to perform dynamic transformations such as resizing and watermarking.
 The processed images are then stored in a separate destination S3 bucket.

 <br />